JesusHdez960717/winter_framework/README.md

 ## Winter Framework: a backend for the Dart enthusiasts

-This project is designed to create APIs in the simplest way possible and reduce the learning curve in backend development.
+This project is designed to create server side apps the simplest way possible, and reduce the learning curve in backend development.

 This project aims to be a lightweight backend framework to create BASICS services and APIs.
 Maybe in a feature, a more mature framework with a greater ecosystem to build all kind of backends.

-It's greatly inspired by others such as **Spring** or **Nest.js**.
+It's greatly inspired by others frameworks such as **Spring** or **Nest.js**.

 This is an EXPERIMENTAL project, and it's by no means a ready production framework, use it at your own discretion.